seppmail/SEPPmail365/Readme.md

 ## Test-SM365ConnectionStatus

 **Synopsis:**
-Internally used to check whether the user is connected to Exchange Online, and
+Internally used to check your conenction status to Exchange Online..
-trigger the respective login prompt, if it is an interactive session.

-Returns `$true/$false` depending on whether the user is connected or not, or
-throws an exception if the ExchangeOnlineManagement module could not be found.
+Returns `$true` if you are connected and throws an exception if the connection is not ready.

 **Parameter List:**
 None